VeraKowalczuk/acept/docs/source/project_overview.rst

 Since the available data on buildings does not necessarily contain all needed information on the building, ``acept`` can be used to complement the existing data on buildings with additional knowledge.

-There are a number of timeseries data sets that are needed as a input for ``urbs``.
+There are a number of timeseries data sets that are needed as an input for ``urbs``.
 These timeseries contain hourly data for one year.
 Since these timeseries are a describe a characteristic for a research area or equipment, we call them "profiles" for short.